We help interdisciplinary scholars get their books out into the world.

 Meet the editors

-We know that interdisciplinary research comes with unique challenges and we hire the best editors and indexers to ensure your work shines.
+We know that interdisciplinary research comes with unique challenges with regard to audiences, publisher fit, and translation across fields—so we hire the best editors to ensure your work shines.

 “Working with Ideas on Fire was an oasis, an opportunity to receive affirming, consistent, and constructive feedback on my writing from a knowledgable but impartial source.
 I trust my scholarly voice more consistently, have discarded the perfectionism that comes with long writing projects, and have more confidence with my capacity as a writer and thinker from their edits.”